Beneficiary drawdown

 The same choice will be given to Louise on Carol’s death (assuming there’s anything left of course!) and so it can go on.

-Death, drawdown and the lump sum and death benefit allowance
+How is beneficiary drawdown tested against the lump sum and death benefit allowance?

-Although the lifetime allowance was abolished on 6 April 2024, the tax treatment of benefits pre and post age 75 remains unaltered, with benefits paid out for an under 75 death being tax free.
+Although the lifetime allowance was abolished on 6 April 2024, the tax treatment of benefits pre and post age 75 remains unaltered.
+This means where an individual dies under the age of 75, the benefits are paid tax free.

-Since that date it is only tax-free lump sum benefits that are tested against the lump sum allowance and lump sum death benefit allowance.
+Since 6 April 2024, it is only tax-free lump sum benefits that are tested against the lump sum allowance and lump sum death benefit allowance.
 Paying death benefit as beneficiary drawdown is not a lump sum benefit so it is not tested against either allowance.

 For tax year 2023/24, if the death benefits were taken as beneficiary drawdown, beneficiary annuity or beneficiary scheme pension they were not subject to any income tax even if there was an excess over the lifetime allowance.
-Prior to tax year 2023/24, there would have been a lifetime allowance charge of 25% on any excess over the deceased’s lifetime allowance.
+Before the 2023/24 tax year, there would have been a lifetime allowance charge of 25% on any excess over the deceased’s lifetime allowance.

 Pension schemes newsletter 149 — April 2023